meisserecon/www/course.md

 Evolutionary finance: what strategies do survive in the long run and how do evolutionary dynamics impact the macro outcome?

-Heuristics: Are there simple heuristics based on local information that allow agents to perform similarly well as agents with rational expectations and perfect information?</p>
+Heuristics: Are there simple heuristics based on local information that allow agents to perform similarly well as agents with rational expectations and perfect information?

+Chaos: even simple system can exhibit chaotic behavior.

+Complexity: how can software engineering help in managing the complexity?</p>

 <b>Literature</b>